 More home-delivered meals than ever are being brought to frail or homebound individuals.
 Volunteers who deliver meals have been given new protocols that practice social distancing and prevent them from entering any homes.
 Masks and gowns are provided to them.
 In addition, an increasing number of our regular volunteers have been calling hundreds of homebound clients, providing friendly “wellness checks,” which is just one way for seniors in our community to feel less isolated during this time.

-Now for some more positive news: As of mid-August, our new independent living community in Deerfield, Tamarisk NorthShore, is open and residents have been moving into their apartment homes.
-The first-floor living room, with a gorgeous fireplace where people will mingle, is furnished and is a sight to behold.
-You can make an appointment for an individual tour now by calling Paisley Valentincic at 847.597.5772.
-There is still time to join our Priority List and select the apartment that best meets your needs.
-Check out the Tamarisk website, www.tamarisknorthshore.com, to learn more and to read about its specific precautions to mitigate the spread of COVID-19.
+Now for some more positive news: Our new independent living community in Deerfield, Tamarisk NorthShore, is open and residents have been moving into their apartment homes.
+The first floor living room, with a gorgeous fireplace where people will mingle, is furnished and is a sight to behold.
+You can make an appointment for an individual or digital tour now by calling Paisley Valentincic at 847.597.5772.
+Check out the Tamarisk website for a virtual tour, tamarisknorthshore.com, to learn more and to read about its specific precautions to mitigate the spread of COVID-19.

 Finally, there are no words to describe the generosity of our community.
 We have had an amazing outpouring of support for our staff who are on our frontlines, risking their own health to take care of residents and clients.
 Read more (https://www.cje.net/inspiringstories ) about the incredible acts of kindness we’ve received by so many individuals and organizations that feel deeply about CJE’s mission to serve some of the most vulnerable—and often forgotten—people in our community.

 We are thankful for your patience, trust and support during this difficult time.
-Hopefully, things are starting to look brighter, but I will continue to stay in touch via our website, eblasts or phone calls to let you know of any significant changes or developments.
+Hopefully, things are starting to look brighter after the holidays which will be challenging for everyone, but I will continue to stay in touch via our website, eblasts or phone calls to let you know of any significant changes or developments.

 Stay safe and be well,